api3dao/api3-contracts/README.md

 1. The user can withdraw 250 tokens and forfeit the remaining 250.
 2. The user can accept the potential undeserved 250 token loss.

-Neither of these is acceptable.
+Neither of these is acceptable, so we utilize IOUs.
-Instead, we utilize IOUs:
-1. **Type-1**:
+An IOU is a promise to the user to pay back tokens corresponding to the amount of pool shares that would recover their loss right after the payout.
+Let us continue from the examples above

+1. Say there were 1000 pool shares for 1000 tokens at the start.
+If the claim was denied, the user would have suffered 250 tokens worth of undeserved loss.
-The user withdraws 250 tokens, and receives an IOU for 250 tokens that is redeemable if/when the respective claim is denied.
+Then, the user is provided an IOU worth of 250 pool shares that can be redeemed if/when the claim is denied.

-1. **Type-2**:
+In addition, the 250 tokens and the corresponding shares are left in the pool to remain as collateral.
+These funds/shares without owners are called _ghost shares_ and are removed from the pool if/when the respective IOU is redeemed.

+2. Again, say there were 1000 pool shares for 1000 tokens at the start.
+If the claim was accepted, the user would have suffered 250 tokens worth of undeserved loss.
+After the payout, there would have been 1500 tokens for 1000 shares.
-The user pools their 1000 tokens, and receives an IOU for X tokens that is redeemable if/when the respective claim is accepted.
+Then, the user is provided an IOU worth of (1000/1500)*250 = 167 shares that can be redeemed if/when the claim is accepted.

-X = The amount of tokens corresponding to pool shares effectively lost during the claim payout.
-In other words, the amount that this IOU pays back is kept in pool shares rather than tokens.

-If an additional claim is paid out before the user redeems their IOU type-2, the shares will further depreciate and the user will not be fully compensated (which would be their fault).
-The alternative (keeping the amount in absolute tokens) may result in the pool owing more than it can afford, which is a worse case than lazy users being punished.
+Note that pool share value decreases with each claim payout.
+Therefore, the users should redeem their eligible IOUs as soon as a claim is finalized.
+However, there is an edge case where an independent claim starts and ends before the IOU becomes eligible for redemption.
+This means that IOUs are partly under collateral risk, even though they do not grant staking rewards or voting power.

 ## Keeping track of vestings, IOUs and claims